Argenta is located in the centre of the triangle formed by the cities of Ferrara, Ravenna and Bologna, in the Po Delta Park.

 The Argenta Valleys are among the largest freshwater wetlands in northern Italy, recognised as being of international interest in 1976 under the Ramsar Convention and the 6th station of the Emilia-Romagna Po Delta Park.
 These include the Campotto/Bassarone and Vallesanta expansion reservoirs and the Traversante hygrophilous woodland, covering a total of approximately 1600 hectares.

-The Campotto Oasis and the Ecomuseum offer an itinerary for exploring the 6th Station of the Po Delta Park.
-One of the most fascinating parts of the park which is home to an extraordinary number of plants and animal species.
+The Campotto Oasis and the Argenta Ecomuseum provide an itinerary to discover and explore the 6th Station of the Po Delta Regional Park, one of the most fascinating areas of the park, home to an extraordinary natural heritage and a great variety of plant and animal species.

 Fiera di Argenta - September